temporalio/edu-errstrat-typescript-code/exercises/non-retryable-errors-types/README.md

 2. In the first exercise, in the `validateCreditCard` Activity, we threw an `ApplicationFailure` if the credit card had an invalid number.
 We want to make this an error type that we don't retry on.
 In the object supplied into `ApplicationFailure`, add a `type` key and set it to a string: 'InvalidCreditCardErr'.
 Remove the `nonRetryable` key.
 3. Save your file.
 4. We have already supplied an invalid credit card number for you in your `client.ts`.
 Verify that your error is now being retried by attempting to execute the Workflow Execution.
-    i.
-In one terminal, start the Worker by running `npm run start.watch`. ii.
-In another terminal window, start the Workflow Execution by running `npm run workflow`. iii.
-Go to the WebUI and view the status of the Workflow.
+    1. In one terminal, start the Worker by running `npm run start.watch`.
+    2. In another terminal window, start the Workflow Execution by running `npm run workflow`.
+    3. Go to the WebUI and view the status of the Workflow.
 It should be Running.
-In the terminal window that the Worker is running, you can see that it is currently retrying the exception, verifying that the exception is no longer non-retryable. iv.
-Stop this Workflow in the WebUI, as it will never successfully complete with Ctrl-C.
+In the terminal window that the Worker is running, you can see that it is currently retrying the exception, verifying that the exception is no longer non-retryable.
+    4. Stop this Workflow in the WebUI, as it will never successfully complete with Ctrl-C.

 ## Part B: Configure Retry Policies to set Non-Retryable Error Types